 Michelle Rau published her first cartoon book at the age of eight, sparking a life-long creative spree.
 She has explored many channels of creative expression: painting, fiber arts, collage, jewelry making, graphic design, photography, and mixed media sculpture.
-Michelle experiments with the written word as well, producing poetry and prose, plays, essays, scripts, and short stories.

 In the 1980s and 1990s, her cartoons, reviews and essays appeared in independent magazines such as Factsheet Five, Off Our Backs, and the Alternative Press Review.
 Michelle holds a Bachelor of Arts degree from the University of Oregon.
 She attended graduate school in Journalism and Communications.

 After twenty years of academic, business and technical writing, Michelle returned to creative writing.
 In 2011 she self-published The Guest Room of the Heart, poetry drawing on a love for the details of day to day life.
 Michelle has joined National Novel Writing Month events since 2010, resulting in one-act plays, paranormal short stories, a murder mystery, and a nonfiction book about women’s fitness at midlife.
 She writes in multiple fiction genres, most often mystery, paranormal or supernatural fiction, satire, erotica and romance.